-A B.A. or B.S. degree in Economics is offered in both the College of Liberal Arts and Sciences and the College of Business.
-Faculty, course descriptions, and the major requirements in the College of Business are listed on pages 154-156.
+The College of Liberal Arts and Sciences and the College of Business offer a B.A. or B.S. degree in Economics.
+Faculty, course descriptions, and the major requirements in the College of Business are listed under "Department of Economics," page 159.